bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure_2.md

 In the request to the Payment API the merchant will be required to pass a number of new parameters related to the client browser along with new optional parameters to indicate the 3DS version and if a transaction should continue to be completed if 3DS authentication fails.

-The payment response will now return a status code in addition to the eci code to indicate if 3DS authentication was successful.
+The payment response will now return a status code to indicate if 3DS authentication was successful.
 The naming of the parameters in the redirection will also be changing, but their contents and usage will be the same.

 ## API Calls